How to reduce your energy costs while working from home

 Our research reveals plugged-in devices drain 135,000 hours of electricity.
 That's per household, per year.
 This costs Brits £68 a year on average – 6% of their total energy bill.

 Devices such as TVs, games consoles and PC monitors use up a lot of energy while on standby.
-Turning these off at the plug when you’re on your way to bed each night will help save the pennies.
-And that cuts back on your energy bill.
+Turning these off at the plug when you go to bed will help save on your energy bill.

 Following the lead of our Scandi friends, why not embrace the hygge trend.
 Hygge is all about embracing the cozy comforts in our home, things like: